Poetry

 Kaitlyn Von Behren is a first-year poet from Wisconsin.
 She can't stop writing about mythology, healing, and being a girl.
 You can find her writing in publications such as The Mochila Review, Redivider, and Red Cedar Review, among others.

 Lila Cutter is a first-year MFA candidate studying Poetry, with a background in equitable arts education work.
 Though originally from Iowa, she spent the past five years in California’s Bay Area, working for the writing nonprofit 826 Valencia as an educator and Internship Manager.
 Lila studied literature and public action at Bennington College and earned her B.A. from University of Iowa in Creative Writing.
-Within her poetry, Lila is interested in refracting perceptions surrounding femininity.
-When not writing you can often find her scoping out nature walks and taking modern dance classes.
+Within her poetry, Lila is interested in refracting perceptions of femininity.

 Pronouns: he/him/his